grafana/loki/docs/sources/installation/helm/migrate-from-distributed/index.md

 ## Migrating from `loki-distributed`

-This guide will walk you through migrating to the `loki` helm chart, v3.0 or higher, from the `loki-distributed` helm chart (v0.63.2 at time of writing).
-The process consists of deploying the new `loki` helm chart alongside the existing `loki-distributed` installation.
+This guide will walk you through migrating to the `loki` helm chart, v3.0 or higher, from the `loki-distributed` Helm Chart (v0.63.2 at time of writing).
+The process consists of deploying the new `loki` Helm Chart alongside the existing `loki-distributed` installation.
 By joining the new cluster to the exsiting cluster's ring, you will create one large cluster.
 This will allow you to manually bring down the `loki-distributed` components in a safe way to avoid any data loss.

 ### Prepare The Existing Cluster